 - Application for Admission-A completed application for admission with a non-refundable application fee of \$25.
 Forms may be obtained from the Office of Admission or online from the Admission page on the Texas Wesleyan University web site, www.txwes.edu/admission. - Transcripts-Official final transcripts from all colleges and universities previously attended.
 Official transcripts must be sent to Texas Wesleyan University directly from the institution or delivered in person via sealed envelope.
-The transcript must bear an official seal and/or signature. - High School Transcript-Each applicant transferring with fewer than 30 hours of transferable work from a regionally accredited institution must submit an official transcript from the high school from which she/he graduated or an official copy of the General Education Development Diploma test results. - Tests-Applicants transferring with fewer than 30 hours of college credit must submit official results from the American College Testing (ACT) program or the Scholastic Aptitude Test (SAT) of the College Board.
-The scores must be sent directly by the testing boards to the Office of Admission.
-Texas Wesleyan University's ACT code number is 4222 and SAT code number is 6828.
-Student applicants who are 25 years of age or older are not required to provide ACT or SAT results for admission.
+The transcript must bear an official seal and/or signature. - High School Transcript-Each applicant transferring with fewer than 30 hours of transferable work from a regionally accredited institution must submit an official transcript from the high school from which she/he graduated or an official copy of the General Education Development Diploma test results. - Tests-Applicants transferring with fewer than 30 hours of college credit must submit official results from the American College Testing (ACT) program or the Scholastic Aptitude Test (SAT) of the College Board directly to the Office of Admission from the testing services or via an official high school transcript.
+Texas Wesleyan's ACT code number is 4222 and SAT code number is 6828.
+(Although only the critical reading and math scores are required, applicants are encouraged to also submit the writing scores for the SAT.)
+Transfer applicants with fewer than 30 hours of transferable credit who have been out of high school for seven or more years must submit a current ACT or SAT score or submit official THEA (Texas Higher Education Assessment) results for admission.
+Higher THEA scores may be required for admission to specific academic programs.